-Competency exams are available on the online platform Trajecsys (www.trajecsys.com) for the clinical preceptor, clinical instructors, or technologists to complete.
+Competency exams are available on the online platform Trajecsys (www.trajecsys.com) for the clinical preceptor or technologists to complete.

-The students, clinical preceptors, clinical instructors, and technologists should familiarize themselves with the most up-to date list for competency requirements for the cohort is found on Trajecsys or in the student's Canvas practicum course.
+The students, clinical preceptors, and clinical technologists should familiarize themselves with the most up-to date list for competency requirements for the cohort is found on Trajecsys or in the student's Canvas practicum course.

-Non-clinical preceptors/instructors can also complete competencies on Trajecsys or on paper for the students in the following areas:
+Non-clinical preceptors can also complete competencies on Trajecsys or on paper for the students in the following areas: